Operation Thank You

-2. Please DO NOT park in handicap parking spaces.
+2. Please, unless you have a handicap permit, DO NOT park in handicap parking spaces.

-3. DO NOT drop your children off in the middle of the parking spaces and have them walk through traffic.
-Students dropped off must be let out at the corner nearest the main office and the students must enter through the main office doors unless staff is on duty at door #10.
+3. Please, DO NOT drop your children off in the middle of the parking spaces and have them walk through traffic.

 4. If you are coming into the building with your child, please park in a designated parking space, NOT in the drop-off lane.

-5. DO NOT block the small lot by the cafeteria entrance door (door #9).
+5. Please, DO NOT block the small lot by the cafeteria entrance door (door #9).

-6. DO NOT park in the Bus lot.
+6. Please, DO NOT park in the Bus lot.

-7. Remember, children are NOT to walk to cars without a parent escort.
+7. Please, Remember, children are NOT to walk to cars without a parent escort.

 Most Importantly!
 Please remember to be patient and considerate of others.

 Thank you for your cooperation in making morning arrivals and afternoon dismissals a safe and secure environment for all West Elementary students.